Jewel ceph-fuse does not recover after lost connection to MDS

 If ceph-fuse cannot handle session reset and only way to recover is to manually SIGKILL ceph-fuse and remount, why doesn't ceph-fuse just kill itself?
 In my opinion erroring out a user would be much more friendlier than just hanging it permanently.

-#3 Updated by John Spray 4 months ago
+#3 Updated by John Spray almost 6 years ago

 - Status changed from Rejected to New